Smol - Shop now

 4 customers mention "Eye-opening"4 positive0 negative

-Customers find the book interesting and eye-opening.
-They appreciate the author's perspective.
+Customers find the book eye-opening.

 "An accurate, eye-opening expose on how teachers, school districts, and curriculm directors have been mangling our reading programs for years...."
 Read more